mradulovic988/agy-verification/readme.txt

 * Plugin created and published

 == Upgrade Notice ==
-Fix compatibility with latest version of WordPress
+Fix compatibility with latest version of WordPress and searching for a plugins